marvin-js/boilerplate-marvin-plugin/README.md

 # Boilerplate Marvin Plugin

+A boirleplate to create a plugin for [Marvin](https://github.com/marvin-js/marvin).

 Create a plugin is very much simple.
 It is necessary understand [how the syntax works](https://github.com/marvin-js/marvin/blob/master/docs/how-is-syntax.md).

 Example of plugin: